Nishal3/airbnb-warehousing/README.md

 1. Go to the Redshfit Serverless dashboard
 2. Click the "Query editor v2" tab on the left menu
 3. Create a new edior by clicking the "+" right on top of the "Run" button then clicking editor
-4. Run a select query on the listings tables by running: `SELECT * FROM listings`
+4. Run a select query on the listings tables by running: `SELECT * FROM listings`.
+You can even run select queries on other tables and see the data inside of those!

+Here's what the data should look like:
+![ Redshift_select_listings ]

+**That wraps things up for the ETL!**

 ## Data and Creative Commons Liscense for Data